Economy heading towards bankruptcy, warns Pasha

 “After getting latest data on current account deficit its really scary picture emerging on the economic front as imports are still increasing and exports are witnessing stagnant trends.
 With the existing pace of current account deficit the country could plunge into crisis like situation within five months period,” Dr Hafiz Pasha extended warnings while talking to The News on Friday.

 This warning has come from one of top economist of the country at a time when the International Monetary Fund (IMF) has slashed down the real GDP growth projection to 3.3 percent for the current fiscal year against earlier projection of 4 percent.
-The IMF also projected GDP growth below 6 percent of GDP in five years period.
+The International Monetary Fund also projected GDP growth below 6 percent of GDP in five years period.

 The Ministry of Finance has projected the current account deficit at negligible level by end of tenure of the PTI led regime where they projected it at less than 0.5 percent of GDP.
 Contrary to this assumption, the IMF has projected that the current account deficit will be standing at 3.3 percent of GDP by end of PTI led tenure in 2022-23.
 So this kind of vast differences is really disturbing.